Family Group Broadcasting

 Family Group Broadcasting, L.P. was a Delaware-incorporated, Florida-based television and radio broadcasting company.
 A small company, based in and around Tampa Bay, the company operated from the early 1980s to about 1997.
 Throughout its history, it owned and/or operated several different radio and television stations – all of its television stations independents (initially), on the UHF dial east of the Mississippi River.
 Also, the company operated under other names and aliases such as Family Broadcasting Company, Inc., Family Group Entertainment and Family Group Ltd. III.

-Many of the stations shared the same type of branding with their channel number in chrome channel number inside a red diamond and the station's call letters in white text inside a blue parallelogram underneath, along with a common imaging theme with the name of the group in the lyrics, 'TV that's fun!
+Many of the stations shared the same type of branding with their channel number in chrome inside a red diamond and the station's call letters in white text inside a blue parallelogram underneath, along with a common imaging theme with the name of the group in the lyrics, 'TV that's fun!
 We bring you...Family fun!'.